FAQ

 My assistant routinely makes donation, recycle and sell runs, so I am happy to take a bag or two off your hands free-of-charge.
 If you want me to transport more than two bags of donations, or if you have a specific location you want your donations to go, I do bill you for that time.
 With this in mind, most clients handle their own donations/recycling/selling.

 Note: my offer to take discarded clothing off your hands free-of-charge is to ensure no clothing ends up in a landfill.
 I am passionately anti-waste.
-On the rare occasions my assistant sells something from a client’s donation bag, we put the money towards recycling fees and my assistant’s time.
+On the occasions my assistant finds items in a client’s donation bag that is sellable, we put the money towards recycling fees and my assistant’s time.